droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./depends/funcs.mk - Various functions and variables related to building the dependencies in the ./depends/packages subdirectory.

-./depends/Makefile - Makefile called from elsewhere.
+./depends/Makefile - Root makefile for shared dependency building.

 ./depends/packages.md - Steps for adding packages.
 Low-level "recipe" details.
 Good for devs.